-This course introduces participants to the theoretical, practical and research-based traditions underpinning the field of language teacher education and development.
+The seminar in Language Teacher Education and Development introduces participants to the theoretical, practical and research-based traditions underpinning this field.
 Starting from a perspective on teacher education which has emerged as common ground for the preparation of teachers in diverse disciplines around the world, the seminar delves into the major pedagogical principles historically shaping the curriculum that educational institutions have put into place to support teachers’ learning and development.
 The aforementioned general and global perspective merges with specific and local outlooks when the seminar gravitates towards the education of Nonnative English Speaker Teachers (NNESTs) in the Colombian context.
-While facilitating participants’ interaction with a representative body of knowledge in the field, the structure and dynamics of the course engage participants in critical reflection aiming at the design of context-sensitive teacher education experiences.
+While facilitating participants’ interaction with a representative body of knowledge in the field, the seminar’s structure and dynamics engages student teachers in critical reflection aiming at the design of context-sensitive teacher education experiences.

 - Raise critical awareness of pedagogical knowledge models in language teacher education

 - Critically evaluate theories of teacher learning and pedagogical change and research.

 - Develop a deeper understanding of approaches to language teacher education and development